YPares/arpligner/README.md

 if some instruments are to be played live and others via MIDI sequencing, or if different live players have different preferences.

-**These parameters should be safe to change at any time**, either for weird effects or for practical reasons, like when switching between sections of your song.

 | Parameter name | Default value | Possible values | Documentation |
 |--------------------------------|---------------|-----------------|---------------|
 |**Pattern notes mapping**|`Semitone to degree`|Choose from:|How to map midi note codes on pattern tracks to actual notes|